FGCU/SUS Immunization Requirements

 CostsToggle More Info

-The following immunizations & Titers (blood tests) are available at Student Health Services Immunization department: Appointments are required!
-Please notify this office at least 2 hours prior if you need to cancel an appointment.
+The following immunizations & titers (blood tests) are available at Student Health Services Immunization department: Appointments are required!
+Please notify this office at least 2 hours prior if you need to cancel an appointment. (make sure to read the COVID-19 statement at the top of this website)

 - Rubella/Rubeola Titer- (blood test) $20.00